PIYUSH-BHAVSAR/agrosarthi_openrl/README.md

 ## Baseline Performance

-Evaluated over 15 episodes each, 60 steps max:
+Evaluated over 15 episodes each, 20 steps max:

 | Policy | Avg Score | Description |
 |---|---|---|
 | Random | ~0.05 | Picks random actions each step |
 | Heuristic | ~0.55–0.62 | Treats disease, fertilizes, completes tasks in order, responds to events |

 The gap of ~0.50+ demonstrates that the environment is strongly discriminative.
-A random policy hits collapse conditions (disease failure, nutrient collapse, no crop selected) frequently and accumulates large negative rewards.
-The heuristic avoids all collapse conditions and reaches harvest with positive yield.

-This gap is the key signal that the environment is learnable — a trained RL agent has clear room to improve beyond the heuristic by optimising fertilizer timing, crop selection, and event response.

 ---